wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/3-lab-05a-develop-table-report-part-1.md

 > [!Tip]
 > Depending on the skill level of your students, you may want to deliver this as an instructor-led lab to help them get though the steps smoothly.

+> [!IMPORTANT]
+> You will need to run this and all of the other labs in this course prior to teaching the course.

 ## The lab scenario
 The labs are based on the sales activities of the fictitious Adventure Works company.